 Consider how you will measure the results?

 Such as the number of leads or enquiries that you receive.

 How will you monitor the increase in awareness levels of your brand, product or service?

-Will further research be required to feed information into your marketing strategy?
+Consider whether further research will be required to feed market knowledge into your marketing strategy?
 For example, as you launch your product you may wish to focus on a small segment of the market and gather customer feedback to improve your offer.

 How will can success be monitored?

 Think about how improvements can be made.
 So many companies carry on with strategies that are not working for them because it is the way they have always done things.